Honolulu Stadium

-Honolulu Stadium was a multi-purpose stadium located in the Moʻiliʻili district of Honolulu, Hawai'i, at the corner of King and Isenberg Streets.
+Honolulu Stadium was a multi-purpose stadium located in the Moʻiliʻili district of Honolulu, Hawaiʻi, at the corner of King and Isenberg Streets.
 Opened in 1926, it was the primary sports venue in Hawaiʻi preceding Aloha Stadium.
 During its final years, the stadium could hold about 25,000 fans; it was demolished in 1976.
 A public park, Old Stadium Park, now occupies the location.
 A plaque at the corner of King and Isenberg commemorates the stadium.
 Some of the property wall that stood behind the stands on the west end still remains.

 Description

 The stadium was bounded by King Street (north, third base); Isenberg Street (east, left field); Citron Street and Date Street (south, right field); and Makahiki Way (west, first base).
-It was catty-corner to, and replaced, Mo'ili'ili Field as the venue of choice for the University of Hawaii's athletic teams.
+It was catty-corner to, and replaced, Mo'ili'ili Field as the venue of choice for the University of Hawaiʻi at Mānoa's athletic teams.
 Mo'ili'ili Field stood on the northeast corner of King and Isenberg, and was also bounded by South Beretania Street to the north and east.
 It still exists, in the form of "Mo'ili'ili Neighborhood Park", which has two ballfields within it.

 In the baseball configuration, home plate was in the northwest corner; the third base line ran along King, and left field seating was bounded on the east by Isenberg.
 Field dimensions mentioned in local newspapers varied somewhat, but the consensus appears to be: left field 325 ft, right field 305 ft, and center field 430 ft.
 The football field ran parallel to the third base line, but away from the infield; the west end zone was near the first base line and the gridiron ran east-southeast, through right field and center field.
 The sideline seating for football was in right field and along the third base line.

 History

 The stadium was owned throughout most of its history by Honolulu Stadium, Ltd., a private entity that was incorporated for $150,000 in 1926.
-As of 1943, the stadium was leased to the University of Hawaii.
+As of 1943, the stadium was leased to the University of Hawaiʻi.
 By the 1960s, Honolulu Stadium had long since reached the end of its useful life.
 It was made mostly of wood and was frequently attacked by termites, resulting in it being nicknamed "the Termite Palace".
 In January 1975, the State of Hawaii purchased the stadium for $8.5 million—at that time, the University held a majority of the shares of Honolulu Stadium, Ltd.